 A \$50 schedule change fee will be assessed per course for student-initiated schedule changes.
-Effective dates for the fee are printed in each term's Registration Guide, available from the Office of the Registrar or online.
+Effective dates for the fee are printed in each term's Registration Guide, available from the Office of the Registrar or online at www.wku.edu/registrar.